Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 For every $\eta \in \mathcal{E}_{K,N}$ the empirical distribution $m(\eta)$ associated to the configuration $\eta$ is defined by

-where $\ind_{\{k\}}$ is the Dirac distribution at $k \in \mathbb{Z}/K \mathbb{Z}$.
+where $\delta_{\{k\}}$ is the Dirac distribution at $k \in \mathbb{Z}/K \mathbb{Z}$.

-The (random) empirical distribution $m\big(\eta_t^{(N)}\big)$ approximates the QSD of the process $(Z_t)_{t \ge 0}$, see \cite{ferrari2007countable,asselah2011finite,Villemonais_2014}, which due to Theorem \ref{thm1} is the uniform distribution.
-We are interested in studying how fast $m\big(\eta_t^{(N)}\big)$ converges (in some sense) to the uniform distribution on $\mathbb{Z}/K\mathbb{Z}$ when both $t$ and $N$ tend to infinity.
+The (random) empirical distribution $m\big(\eta_t^{(N)}\big)$ approximates the QSD of the process $(Z_t)_{t \ge 0}$ (cf.\ \cite{asselah2011finite,ferrari2007countable,Villemonais_2014}) which due to Theorem \ref{thm1} below is the uniform distribution.
+We are interested in studying how fast $m\big(\eta_t^{(N)}\big)$ converges to the uniform distribution on $\mathbb{Z}/K\mathbb{Z}$ when both $t$ and $N$ tend to infinity.
 Consider $\eta_{\infty}^{(N)}$ a random variable with distribution $\nu_N$, the stationary distribution of the process $\big(\eta_t^{(N)}\big)_{t \ge 0}$.
 In this work we develop a similar analysis to that of the complete graph dynamics in \cite{cloez2016fleming}.
 We focus on the convergences when both $N$ and $t$ tend to infinity, as shown in the following diagram

 where the limits are in distribution.
-Theorem \ref{thm1} provides lower and upper exponential bounds for the speed of convergence of $\mathcal{L}(Z_{t} \mid t < \tau_p)$ to $\nu_{qs}$ in the $2-$norm, when $t \rightarrow \infty$.
-Likewise, Corollary \ref{corol:Convergence_QSD} and Theorem \ref{ergodicity_thm_2} give bounds for the speed of convergence of $m\big(\eta_{t}^{(N)}\big)$ to $\mathcal{L}(Z_{t} \mid t < \tau_p)$ and $m\big(\eta_{\infty}^{(N)}\big)$ to $\nu_{qs}$, when $N \rightarrow \infty$.
+Theorem \ref{thm1} provides lower and upper exponential bounds for the speed of convergence of $\mathcal{L}(Z_{t} \mid t < \tau_p)$ to $\nu_{\mathrm{qs}}$ in the $2$-norm, when $t \rightarrow \infty$.
+Likewise, Corollary \ref{corol:Convergence_QSD} and Theorem \ref{ergodicity_thm_2} give bounds for the speed of convergence of $m\big(\eta_{t}^{(N)}\big)$ to $\mathcal{L}(Z_{t} \mid t < \tau_p)$ and $m\big(\eta_{\infty}^{(N)}\big)$ to $\nu_{\mathrm{qs}}$, when $N \rightarrow \infty$.